wesleycamargo/azure-docs.pt-br/includes/SecurityRX.md

 ###API do Marketplace de acesso do aplicativo

 Nesse cenário, você está criando um aplicativo que acessa a API do Marketplace.
 A API do mercado exige autenticação para realizar com êxito a chamadas para ele.
-O aplicativo está implantado no Marketplace do Windows Azure.
+O aplicativo está implantado no Marketplace do Azure.

 ![][20]